 Blocked Tear Duct

 Tears are very important to our overall eye health.
 Tears keep the surface of our eyeballs clean, prevent them from becoming dry, deliver nutrients to our cornea, and keep the surface of our eyes healthy with the assistance of natural antibiotics called “lysozymes”.
+Symptoms may include excess tears and mucous buildup in tear duct.

 Tears drain into the tear duct through small openings in the upper and lower eyelid, called puncta.
 If tears are not draining, there will be be excess tears and drainage from the eye(s).
 The most common cause of tear duct obstruction in children occurs at or near the time of birth, due to the failure of a membrane to open normally.